ucsdsysnet/sandia-experiment/README.md

     - Number of clients and servers will be based on "parallel" property
     - Virtual IPs will be taken into account.
 Virtual IPs are calculated based on the first IP address provided in "server_list" and "client_list".
 This assumes that the NIC is configured with multiple IPs.
 - Normal mode bahaviour
-    - If the number of "server_list" and "client_list" matches with the properties "clients" and "server_instances" respectively then the IPs specified will be taken into account when starting up servers and clients.
+    - IP list is ignored.
-    - Otherwise servers and clients are distinguied only by the ports and will have the same IP (first IP) specified in "server_list" and "client_list".
+    - Servers and clients are distinguied only by the ports and will have the same IP (first IP) specified in "server_list" and "client_list".
+    - If there are more clients than server instances, clients will pick servers in a round robin manner
+    - If there are more servers than clients then there will be idle servers
 - Other requirements
     - Control node should have access to all clients and servers.
     - Control node can behave as one of the clients.